 in the code as I add it.
 I usually check the pages with

-Opera web browser (and some others to make sure it works
+a few web browsers to make sure it works

 ok - and to see if any non compliant proprietary code